ComuGamersES/sentey/README.md

 ## Installation
 Installing Sentey should be as simple as any other plugin, however, it has some requirements:
-- Java 8 or later.
+- Java 8 or later is required.
 - Spigot or a fork of it, such as Paper.
 CraftBukkit is unsupported.
 - IP forwarding should be enabled.
 It is the `bungeecord` option on the `spigot.yml` file.
 - The machine running the server should have an Internet connection.
 This is only required on the first run though, and